SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/inactive-workspaces.md

 **Hint!**
 As described in the introduction, you can find the archived workspaces by switching to the **Archived view on the overview screens**.

-The Archive Status column shows whether a workspace was archived through Syskit Point or through Microsoft 365. **If a workspace is archived through Microsoft 365, it cannot be restored through Syskit Point**.
+The Archive Status column shows what method was used to archive a workspace.
+The In-place archival method can be completed only through Syskit Point.
+The Microsoft 365 Archive can be completed through both Syskit Point and Microsoft 365. **You can restore the workspace through Syskit Point regardless of which method was used to archive it**.

 [To learn more about Microsoft 365 Archive, take a look at their article.](https://learn.microsoft.com/en-us/microsoft-365/archive/archive-overview?view=o365-worldwide)